cest-sources/cestineers/README.md

  2. an toolkit integrated in the open source toolkit MITK is provided here: [MITK](MITK)

+ 4. a powerful post processing is provided by OLEA medical.

- 3. For researchers, a full pipeline in Matlab, from dicom to CEST, can be provided at least for some contrasts upon request from **Cestineers**.
+ 5. For researchers, a full pipeline in Matlab, from dicom to CEST, can be provided at least for some contrasts upon request from M.Zaiss.
  This is custom written code and only recommended for advanced users, that are able and willing to adjust codes in Matlab.
  If this is not given, it is recommended to wait for the next WIP release of Siemens.

 # About
 **Cestineers** is an initiative by Moritz Zaiss (FAU) and Kai Herz (MPI Tübingen), and open for everyone to join.

  To display .md files in windows, try https://www.microsoft.com/en-us/p/markpad/9wzdncrdcfsb or notepad++